fatho/logru/README.md

 For an example of the textual API, see e.g. [`examples/zebra.rs`](examples/zebra.rs), solving a variant of the famous [Zebra puzzle](https://en.wikipedia.org/wiki/Zebra_Puzzle).

-The syntax is very similar to Prolog, with the main difference that there are no wildcards (every variable must be explicitly named) and variables are still named numerically.
+The syntax is very similar to Prolog, but it is far from complete.

 ### Performance